HaaLeo/vscode-timing/README.md

 ![Now as ISO 8601 Local](doc/Get_Now_Local_Sample.gif)

 ### Custom Formats

 To convert different times from/to custom formats you need to insert a **valid [momentjs format](https://momentjs.com/docs/#/displaying/format/)** after you invoke a corresponding command.

 ![Convert To CustomSample](doc/Convert_To_Custom_Sample.gif)

 Optionally you can specify **custom formats** of the following shape in the user settings.
-Those will be shown as possible choices.
+Those will be shown as possible options.
 Example:

 ```JSON